-School Name County-District-School Schoolsite Council Local Board Approval
+School Name County-District-School (CDS) Code Schoolsite Council (SSC) Approval Date Local Board Approval Date Malibu Middle School 19-64980-0139311 5-8-2025 6-24-2025

-(CDS) Code (SSC) Approval Date Date

-Malibu Middle School 19-64980-0139311 x x

 The School Plan for Student Achievement (SPSA) is a strategic plan that maximizes the resources available to the school while minimizing duplication of effort with the ultimate goal of increasing student achievement.
 SPSA development should be aligned with and inform the Local Control and Accountability Plan (LCAP) process.